kubewarden/community/general-technical-questions.md

 - Describe how the project has addressed sovereignty.

-  The project does not have any specific requirements for data sovereignty.
+  The project doesn't have any specific requirements for data sovereignty.
-  However, the policies can be designed to ensure that sensitive data is not sent outside the cluster or to external services.
+  However, the policies can be designed to ensure that sensitive data isn't sent outside the cluster or to external services.
   The policies can also be configured to restrict access to specific namespaces or resources within the cluster.

 - Describe any compliance requirements addressed by the project.

   To date, we haven't formally certified Kubewarden to meet any security standards (such as PCI-DSS, COBIT, ISO, GDPR, etc.).
-  However, policies from our catalog can be used for providing certification of other workloads in Kubernetes clusters.
+  However, you can use policies from our catalog to provide certification of other workloads in Kubernetes clusters.
   See https://github.com/kubewarden/community/blob/main/security-self-assesment.md#project-compliance for more information.

 - Describe the project’s High Availability requirements.

   Kubewarden leverages the inherent High Availability (HA) capabilities of Kubernetes by deploying its core components as standard Kubernetes Deployments.
-  This design allows users to achieve HA through standard Kubernetes mechanisms.
+  This design provides HA through standard Kubernetes mechanisms.

   To ensure the availability of Kubewarden, users should configure the Kubewarden Deployments (for components like the controller and policy servers) with multiple replicas.
-  This ensures that even if one or more instances fail, a minimum number of replicas remain operational, preventing service disruption.
+  This means that even if one or more instances fail, a minimum number of replicas remain operational, preventing service disruption.
   Kubewarden also offers documentation to help users make their setup more reliable by using common Kubernetes features such as `PodDisruptionBudgets`, Affinity and Anti-Affinity rules, resource limits and requests, and more.

   See [Configuring Kubewarden stack for production](https://docs.kubewarden.io/howtos/production-deployments) and